netFLARE / 14

 # 0x01534f4c2f55534400000000000000000000000000

-When block-latency is not enough: FTSO Scaling
+When block-latency is not enough

-Block-latency feeds are pushed by the anchor voters and are trivially readable in Solidity.
-If you need higher accuracy or a feed that isn't on the anchor set, Flare also exposes FTSO Scaling: 1000+ feeds published as a Merkle root on-chain every 90 seconds, with the individual values served off-chain.
+FTSO Scalingpublishes 1000+ feeds as a Merkle root on-chain every 90 seconds, with the individual values served off-chain.
 The off-chain value comes with a Merkle proof that you verify inside your contract before you act on the number.
+Use it when you need a feed the anchor set doesn't provide.
+Walkthrough: Read FTSO Scaling feeds with Merkle proofs.

 Related on the site